tio/tio/README.md

    * Overwrite (default) or append to log file
    * Strip control characters and escape sequences
  * Configuration file support
-   * Support for sub-configurations
+   * Support for configuration profiles
-   * Activate sub-configurations by name or pattern
+   * Activate configuration profiles by name or pattern
  * Redirect I/O to UNIX socket or IPv4/v6 network socket
    * Useful for scripting or TTY sharing
  * Pipe input and/or output
- * Bash completion on options, serial device names, and sub-configuration names
+ * Bash completion on options, serial device names, and profile names
  * Configurable tio message text color
    * Supports NO_COLOR env variable as per [no-color.org](https://no-color.org)
  * Visual or audible alert on connect/disconnect